Having moved to an English-speaking country in my teenage years, I was always conscious of my accent and speech.

 My ELSA score shows details such as my overall proficiency level, as well as a percentage in the three areas of speech: Intonation, Fluency, and Pronunciation.
 I am also given an IELTS Speaking Score Predictor, which tells me my predicted grade in the IELTS speaking test.

-There is also a more detailed breakdown of my competencies on the English sounds, which really helps me identify the areas in which I need more practice.
+There is also a more detailed breakdown of my competencies in English sounds, which really helps me identify the areas in which I need more practice.
 The specific list includes diphthongs, R, consonant clusters, nasals, ending, schwa, and TH sounds.

 The detailed report can be accessed anytime under the Profile tab, which is located at the lower rightmost portion of my screen.